awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-managing-event-destinations.md

 # Managing Amazon SES Event Destinations<a name="event-publishing-managing-event-destinations"></a>

 Event destinations allow you to publish email sending metrics—including the numbers of sends, deliveries, opens, clicks, bounces, and complaints—to other AWS products\.
-To learn more about setting up event publishing, see [Monitoring Using Amazon SES Event Publishing](monitor-using-event-publishing.md)\.
+To learn more about setting up event publishing, see [Monitor email sending using Amazon SES event publishing](monitor-using-event-publishing.md)\.

 ## Updating an Event Destination<a name="event-publishing-managing-event-destinations-updating"></a>